kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/computer_forensic/homework/homework1.md

 Here are several options,

 * For Windows users, you can install virtualbox or vmware and install from an .iso file.
 Boot the linux form it and run some commands.
-The linux emulation that comes with linux is not acceptable.
+The linux emulation that comes with Windows is not acceptable.
 Screenshots needed to prove you can do it.

 * For Mac users, preferably you can install virtualbox or vmware and install linux just like windows user.
 If you are using M Chip Mac and you are encoutering issues, please use docker to pull down ubuntu or Kali linux image.
 Your native unix terminal is not acceptable.